jack-maber/comp130-journal/README.md

 "Only vehicles would be on the course, and they had to be midsized cars or larger.
 This removed pedestrians and bicycles from the scope."

-## Paper 5:Issues about autonomous cars Claudiu Pozna
+## Paper 5:Issues about autonomous cars Claudiu Pozna - cited
 http://ieeexplore.ieee.org.ezproxy.falmouth.ac.uk/document/7507360/

 "Our proposed solution to this issue is to acquire new knowledges.
 We consider that the locomotion is a source of experience which can be transformed in knowledges using learning technics.
 Once again the human driver example is follow.
 Starting with a basic collection of driving behaviors the human driving will acquire new skills using its experience."